 HNC Social Sciences

 This highly academic course includes: Research and Methodology, Sociology, Psychology, Investigation, Press & Broadcasting, History, Criminology (and Geography, Counselling & Politics at Gardyne Campus).
-Guidance and support with study/exam skills and UCAS applications provided.
-Progression can include 1st or 2nd year entry into a wide variety of degree courses across Scotland.
-There may also be the opportunity to progress to HND Social Sciences.
+Guidance and support with study/exam skills and UCAS applications is provided.
+Progression can include 1st or 2nd year entry into a wide variety of degree courses and to HND Social Sciences.

 Method of Assessment

 This course contains a high academic workload.
 Assessments include: open and closed book, blogs, academic posters and presentations.
-A graded unit closed book exam may be used (following existing guidelines).
+Graded unit closed book exam.

 Successful completion can allow progression to HND Social Sciences (with 15 credits).

-This HNC also allows 2nd year progression into various undergraduate programmes at universities including, but not limited to, Abertay, RGU, Aberdeen, UHI, Stirling, St Andrews and the Open University.
+This HNC may allow 2nd year progression into a variety of social science related undergraduate programmes at universities including, but not limited to, Abertay, RGU, Aberdeen, UHI, Stirling, St Andrews, Glasgow Caledonian, Queen Margaret University and the Open University.

 For those not wishing to further their studies, HNC Social Sciences allows progression to a wide range of careers, employment opportunities and volunteering.

 - Tuition fees may be paid for full-time students in Scotland subject to meeting residency requirements, applications should be made to the appropriate funding body.
 International Students please refer to our International fees page